-Because Room B items were always studied 15 s before test, the manipulation of retention interval applied only to items that appeared in Room A. These results are summarized in table 2A.
-RTs for Room A items were analyzed using a 2 (when, retention interval: short, long) x 2 (where, location at test relative to study: stationary, displaced) x 2 (where, location relative to other study items: common, unique) repeated measures ANOVA, with all factors being within-subjects.
+Because Room B items were always studied 15 s before test, the manipulation of retention interval applied only to items that appeared in Room A. These results are summarized in the top portion of Table 2.
+RTs for Room A items were analyzed using a 2 (when---retention interval: short, long) x 2 (where---location at test relative to study: stationary, displaced) x 2 (where---location relative to other study items: common, unique) repeated measures ANOVA, with all factors being within-subjects.
 There was a main effect of retention interval, with items encoded before a short RI having a shorter RT (839 ms) than those encoded before a long retention (875 ms).
 There was also a main effect of displacement, with items that were in the same location at study and test having shorter RTs (829 ms) than those that were displaced (885 ms).
-There was no significant effect of location relative to other items (common location, 864; unique, 850).
+There was no significant effect of location relative to other items (common location, 864 ms; unique, 850 ms).
 However, there was a significant interaction between retention interval and displacement, with displaced items showing a smaller effect of retention interval (short, 879 ms; long, 891 ms) than stationary items (short, 799 ms; long, 858 ms).
-There was little difference in RT on the basis of shared (common) location or unique location in the case of a short retention interval (common location, 839 ms; unique, 840), but in the case of a long retention interval, RTs were shorter for items in unique locations (861 ms) than in common locations (890 ms).
+There was little difference in RT on the basis of shared (common) location or unique location in the case of a short retention interval (common location, 839 ms; unique, 840 ms), but in the case of a long retention interval, RTs were shorter for items in unique locations (861 ms) than in common locations (890 ms).

 ERP analysis

-ERP analysis examined the mean amplitude in the left-parietal area between 400 and 800 ms post-stimulus onset and averaged across a group of seven electrodes around P3 (Figure 5A, in red).
+ERP analysis examined the mean amplitude in the left-parietal area between 400 and 800 ms post-stimulus onset and averaged across a group of seven electrodes around electrode P3 (Figure 5A, in red).
 A repeated measures t-test found no significant difference between old and new amplitudes (t(24) = 1.17, p = .25; old amplitude, 1.04 μV, new amplitude, 0.90 μV, see Figure 5B).

-As with the behavioral data, mean amplitudes were analyzed using a 2 (when, presentation room: A, B) x 2 (where, location at test relative to study: stationary, displaced) x 2 (where, location relative to other study items: common, unique) repeated-measures ANOVA, with all factors being within subjects.
-These results are summarized in table 1B.
+As with the behavioral data, mean amplitudes were analyzed using a 2 (when---presentation room: A, B) x 2 (where---location at test relative to study: stationary, displaced) x 2 (where---location relative to other study items: common, unique) repeated-measures ANOVA, with all factors being within subjects.
+These results are summarized in the bottom portion of Table 1.
 The main effect of room was not significant, nor was the main effect of location relative to other items.
 However, there was a main effect of displacement, with stationary items having greater amplitudes than their displaced counterparts (stationary, 1.29 μV ; displaced, 0.74 μV; see Figure 5C).
 There were no significant interactions (all ps > .4).

-Because retention interval only applied to items appearing in Room A, mean amplitudes for Room A items were analyzed using a 2 (when, retention interval: short, long) x 2 (where, location at test relative to study: stationary, displaced) x 2 (where, location relative to other study items: common, unique) repeated measures ANOVA, with all factors being within-subjects.
-These results are summarized in table 2B.
+Because retention interval only applied to items appearing in Room A, mean amplitudes for Room A items were analyzed using a 2 (when---retention interval: short, long) x 2 (where---location at test relative to study: stationary, displaced) x 2 (where---location relative to other study items: common, unique) repeated measures ANOVA, with all factors being within-subjects.
+These results are summarized in the bottom portion of Table 2.
 There was a marginally significant effect of retention interval, with items that had longer retention intervals having larger left-parietal amplitudes (short, 0.80 μV; long, 1.07 μV).
 Additionally, there was a significant effect of displacement, with stationary items having larger amplitudes than displaced items (stationary, 1.21 μV; displaced, 0.66 μV).
 There was no significant effect of location relative to other objects (common, unique) or any interactions (all ps > .5).

 Trial-by-trial regression